-- CO1: Highlight the significance of various financial services in India. - CO2: Explore the functions of financial and nonfinancial intermediaries in the financial markets and to present an overview of financial markets in India. - CO3: Discuss the role of merchant bankers and the recent developments in merchant banking.
+- Highlight the significance of various financial services in India. - Gain knowledge about the functions of regulatory authorities like - RBI,SEBI, IRDI etc. - Know the financial and nonfinancial intermediaries in financial markets. - The recent developments in financial markets.

 Unit-1 Indian Financial System